Ua2BayHey/Ua2BayHey/README.md

-- 👋 Hi, I’m @Ua2BayHey
+- 👋 Hi, I’m @Kookia
 - 👀 I’m interested in ...
-Software Engineering
+E-Commerce Adviser
-- 🌱 I’m currently learning ...
-Fundamentals of Web Development
+- 🌱 E-commerce Adviser SaaS with AI integration
 - 💞️ I’m looking to collaborate on ...
 Unsure yet
-- 📫 How to reach me ...
-I will reach you🤝
+- 📫 How to reach me ... vladigerassi@gmail.com🤝

 <!---
 Ua2BayHey/Ua2BayHey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.